adelenelai/adelenelai.github.io/about.md

 Adelene works on environmental problems, with a focus on **building software and using AI to analyse geospatial and chemicals data**.

-Previous work in environmental policy, governance, and sustainability strategy.
+Previous work in:
+* software development for satellite-environment analytics at [WEO](https://www.weo-water.com/)
+* environmental policy/governance of Chemicals and Waste at [International Panel on Chemical Pollution](https://www.ipcp.ch/), [ETH Zurich TdLab](https://tdlab.usys.ethz.ch/teaching/tdcs/former/cs2016.html) [Stockholm Environment Institute](https://www.sei.org/)
+* ESG and sustainability strategy at [ACTIAM](https://www.cardano.nl/).

 Based in Luxembourg, originally from Malaysia.

-Foodie and sprint triathlete.
-Enjoys going to wet markets and concert halls.
+Foodie and budding sprint triathlete.
+Find me at the wet market or concert hall!

 # Education